MayCXC/derp/README.md

 ```

-the `envp` function is used to source the profiles in `$ENVS` with `envs`, [(ex.)](https://github.com/MayCXC/envy/blob/master/env.sh). it also configures `$PS1`
+the default profile extends `envs` to handle profile directories with `$ENVD`, and then uses it to source the profiles in `$ENVS`, [(ex.)](https://github.com/MayCXC/envy/blob/master/env.sh).
-to display the paths of each profile it sources.
+if `envs` receives an error exit code when it sources a profile, it exits with that code.
+any paths sourced from `envs` that do not start with `/` are prepended with `./`, to avoid sources from `$PATH`.

+the `envc` function is used to document and configure completions for functions defined with `envf` (todo, unsure how possible this is to do with posix sh):

 ## Advanced Usage

-the following example is a replacement `envy.sh` that extends `envs` to interactively review each profile the first time it is sourced, and then sign it with with `ssh-keygen`:
+the following example is a replacement `envy.sh` that extends `envs` to interactively review each profile the first time it is sourced, and then sign it with with `ssh-keygen` (todo):

 ```sh
 . "${ENVY}.sh"